UPEV1sion/LinkedList_C/README.md

 A very performant, fairly lightweight `LinkedList` implementation in C.

 > [!NOTE]
-> This `LinkedList` implementation relies on a "doubly linked list" design.
+> This `LinkedList` implementation relies on a "Doubly Linked List" design.

 This document provides an overview and detailed description of the functions available in this `LinkedList` implementation.